AdityaGowrish/La-Liga-Cup/README.md

 Print the top 5 teams which has the highest Winning percentage

-Group teams based on their “Best position” and print the sum of their points for all positions (10 points)
+Group teams based on their “Best position” and print the sum of their points for all positions
-Eg: Best Position     Points

-         1             25000

-         2             7000